sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 the output programs.

-Non-trivial correct by construction compilers have been demonstrated to be viable for but require several person-years of work to implement, specify[^1], and prove correct.
+Non-trivial correct by construction compilers have been demonstrated to be viable for but require several person-years of work to implement, specify, [^1] and prove correct.
 On the other hand, proving program equivalence automatically is a [remarkably hard problem](https://en.wikipedia.org/wiki/Turing_completeness) which forces such verification efforts to somehow bound the space of program